-These guidelines are intended for use by all provincial departments, and provincial public entities.
-They are particularly relevant to Accounting Officers, Accounting Authorities, Chief Financial Officers (CFOs), and programme managers who are responsible for the strategic planning, budgeting, costing, and implementation of budgets.
+These guidelines are intended for use by all national departments, constitutional institutions, and public entities.
+They are particularly relevant to Accounting Officers, Accounting Authorities, Chief Financial Officers (CFOs), and programme managers who are responsible for the strategic planning, costing, and execution of budgets.

-In terms of the PFMA, Accounting Officers bear the ultimate responsibility for ensuring that budget submissions are credible, aligned with national and provincial priorities, and consistent with fiscal sustainability.
+In terms of the PFMA, Accounting Officers bear the ultimate responsibility for ensuring that budget submissions are credible, aligned with national priorities, and consistent with fiscal sustainability.
 Accounting Officers must ensure that their departmental submissions adhere not only to the procedural requirements, but also to the government's policy direction.